 To be suspended means you are ineligible to get a license.
 We can assist you in becoming eligible.

 I am living out of state, can Drive-To-Work assist me?

 Only if you have Virginia suspensions preventing you from getting a license in another state can we assist in working with you to clear those issues.
 However, if you are currently living in Virginia and have suspensions in another state we can assist you in researching the out-of-state issue.

 Are there any other programs in another state like Drive-To-Work?

-Not that we are aware of.
 Our non-profit program is unique in Virginia in being able to offer a comprehensive approach to restore your driving privileges that has been successful since 2007.